brunoroots/static-generator/README.md

 2. Checkout the `dev-multi` branch
 `$ cd static_generator`
 `$ git checkout dev-multi`
+3. Install the `npm` dependencies
+`$ npm install`

 _Note: If you've installed this extension by downloading this repo as zip, and moving it into the folder yourself; please make sure to rename the folder to `static_generator`_

 ## Setting up for recurring site generation
 A cron job can be set up to generate the website based on the selected frequency in the extensions admin panel settings.
 To do so, set up a cron job on your server to run every minute:

 * * * * * wget -O - http://yoursite.com/api/extensions/static_generator/cron >/dev/null 2>&1